$O(\alpha_s)$ corrections to the polar angle dependence of the longitudinal spin-spin correlation asymmetry in $e^+e^-\to q\bar q$: Born-term contributions

 regardless of the energy $\sqrt{q^2}$ which follows again from angular momentum conservation since the spins of the quark and antiquark have to be aligned in the forward and backward direction.
-Formally this can be seen by substituting the Born term relations~(\ref{born1}) into Eq.~(\ref{corrdef}).
+Formally this can be seen by substituting the Born-term relations~(\ref{born1}) into Eq.~(\ref{corrdef}).

-Next we discuss the limiting values of the longitudinal spin-spin correlation asymmetry at threshold $v\to 0$ and in the high energy limit $v\to 1$.
+Next we discuss the limiting values of the longitudinal spin--spin correlation asymmetry at threshold $v\to 0$ and in the high energy limit $v\to 1$.
 At threshold $v=0$ one finds\footnote{Note that in the threshold region QCD binding effects modify the naive threshold results significantly.}